Your trusted partner in cosmetic care abroad

 When Can You Fly After Rhinoplasty?

 Most patients can fly home 10–14 days after surgery, once the nasal splint has been removed at the day-7 follow-up and your surgeon has confirmed healing is progressing well.
 Cabin pressure at cruising altitude is safe at this stage and won't affect your surgical result.
-Mild swelling may temporarily increase during the flight due to pressure changes and reduced movement — this is normal and settles within a day or two of landing.
+Mild swelling may temporarily increase during the flight due to pressure changes and reduced movement.
+This is normal and settles within a day or two of landing.

 When Can You Return to Work and Exercise?

 Desk-based work can typically resume 1–2 weeks after surgery, once the splint is off and initial bruising has faded.
 Light walking is encouraged from day one to promote circulation.
-Gym workouts and cardio should wait until 4–6 weeks post-surgery to avoid raising blood pressure around healing tissues.
-Contact sports, swimming, and any activity with risk of impact to the nose should be avoided for at least 3 months.
+Gym workouts and cardio should wait until 4–6 weeks post-surgery to avoid raising blood pressure around healing tissues.2,3 Contact sports, swimming, and any activity with risk of impact to the nose should be avoided for at least 3 months.

 When Will You See Final Results?

 You'll notice a clear improvement as soon as the splint comes off at one week, but that's not your final result.
-Swelling reduces in stages — most visible swelling resolves within 4–6 weeks, giving you a good sense of your new profile.
+Swelling reduces in stages: most visible swelling resolves within 4–6 weeks, giving you a good sense of your new profile.
 The tip takes longest to settle, with subtle changes continuing for 6–12 months.
 Patients with thicker skin should expect the tip to refine over a longer period.

 Risks and Safety of Rhinoplasty